Friday, 16 August – Sunday, 18 August 2019

 Food and Drinks

 We’ll be offering a meal and snack food stalls available at any time of day.
 In keeping with WeWork’s commitment to being meat-free, we will not be serving meat at Summer Camp, however, we will be offering healthy and delicious meal and snack options to fit any diet including vegan, vegetarian, kosher, and gluten-free.

 You’ll have access to an open bar all weekend.
 With your RFID wristband, uploaded credits enable you to get drinks from the bar.

 Bring your reusable, refillable water bottles and help us reduce waste!
 Check the information maps when you arrive for station locations throughout the event site.

 We accept both printed and electronic tickets.

 We take the security and safety of all our guests at Summer Camp very seriously, and as such, there will be searches carried out at our entrance gate.
 Alongside the past troubles in the UK and Europe, we want to ensure we’re doing all we can to make your visit to Summer Camp as safe as possible.
 Please bear with us on your arrival and cooperate with our security team—we will do our best to make this process as hassle-free and speedy as we can so everyone can get on with enjoying what the weekend has in store.

 Exit and Re-Entry

-There will be no re-entry allowed throughout the weekend outside of open gate times, and we strongly encourage all guests to stay onsite.
+Exit and re-entry will only be allowed during open gate times, however we strongly encourage all guests to stay onsite.
 We will be providing everything you’d need for a wonderful weekend away, including all food and drinks, loos and showers.
-You will need to scan your wristband out when exiting and provide photo ID and scan back in upon your re-entry.
+If you chose to leave, you will need to have your event wristband to re-enter.

 TICKETING AND WRISTBANDS